 Republic of Ireland Vegan Rights

-The Irish Human Rights Act 2003 (“the HRA”) made it possible to enforce the human rights set out in the European Convention on Human Rights and Fundamental Freedoms (“the ECHR”) through the Irish courts as well as by taking a claim to the European Court of Human Rights (“ECtHR”).
+The Irish Human Rights Act 2003 (“the HRA”) made it possible to enforce the human rights set out in the European Convention on Human Rights (“the ECHR”) through the Irish courts as well as by taking a claim to the European Court of Human Rights (“ECtHR”).

 The relevant rights contained in the ECHR are set out in European Vegan Rights.
-It is quite clear from previous human rights cases that veganism is a protected philosophical conviction in terms of the right to freedom of thought, conscience and belief contained in the ECHR.
+Since 1993 it has been recognised in European human rights case law that veganism is a protected philosophical conviction in terms of the right to freedom of thought, conscience and belief.
 Vegans in Ireland therefore have the absolute right to believe that it is morally wrong to subjugate, exploit and kill non-human animals unnecessarily and, because it is protected, to live according to that belief or conviction.
 The extent of this right and how it has been applied in practice is set out in European Vegan Rights.

 The government has a duty to ensure that vegans can live according to their protected belief and must pass such laws as are necessary to achieve that.
 Interference with our right to live in accordance with our conviction is permitted only in very limited circumstances.